tlxu/tlxu.github.io/_posts/2015-12-23-setup-smtp-server.md

 To start/restart postfix service with:
 $sudo service postfix restart

-An example to send an email(tianli.xu@yahoo.com) with an attachement:
+An example to send an email(first.last@yahoo.com) with an attachement:
-$ echo "This is the body of the email" | mail -a 'From:"Tianli Xu"<first.last@gmail.com>' -s "This is the subject line" -A ./demo.txt tianli.xu@yahoo.com
+$ echo "This is the body of the email" | mail -a 'From:"First Last"<first.last@gmail.com>' -s "This is the subject line" -A ./demo.txt first.last@yahoo.com

 Once the SMTP is done, the following Python code can send all the .txt files in a directory as an email message: